top of page

 Next Steps

-Build out the ticketing platform so a fan will be able to book a ticket for a future performance from Jamie
+Build out the ticketing platform so a fan will be able to book a ticket for a future performance from Jamie.

 Lessons Learned